 \section{Introduction}

-As the performance of deep learning models has grown significantly over recent years, their complexity has also increased, making it difficult for users to understand how and why decisions are made.
-This led to the widespread use of the term \emph{black-box} to describe these models, as only their inputs and outputs are known, while their internal mechanisms are too complex for humans to comprehend.
-This results in a lack of algorithmic transparency~\cite{Eschenbach} and reduced trust in AI-based systems \cite{Lipton}, particularly in critical fields such as healthcare or autonomous driving in which image classification systems are becoming increasingly employed~\cite{Turay, Cai}.
-Additionally, debugging black-box models for bias mitigation~\cite{bias_data} becomes challenging without comprehending the process they use to make predictions.
-To this end, the field of Explainable Artificial Intelligence (XAI) has made significant progress in developing techniques for explaining AI decisions.
+As the performance of deep learning models has grown significantly over recent years, their complexity has also increased, making it difficult for users to understand how these models make decisions.
+As a result, they are often referred to as \emph{black-box} models, since only their inputs and outputs are known, while their internal mechanisms are too complex for humans to comprehend.
+This lack of algorithmic transparency~\citep{Eschenbach} has been shown to reduce trust in AI-based systems \citep{Lipton}, particularly in critical fields such as healthcare or autonomous driving in which neural networks are becoming increasingly employed~\citep{Turay, Cai}.
+Additionally, debugging models becomes challenging without comprehending the process they use to make predictions.
+To this end, the field of Explainable AI (XAI) has made significant progress in developing techniques for explaining black-box models~\citep{DESANTIS202523}.
 However, determining whether a certain human-understandable concept is recognized by the network and how it influences the prediction remains a significant challenge.
-Widely used approaches use saliency maps to localize where a class is identified in an input image, but they can't explain which high-level features led the model to its prediction.
+In computer vision, widely used explainability approaches use saliency maps to localize where a class is identified in an input image, but they can't explain which high-level features led the model to its prediction.
 For instance, these methods cannot determine whether a golf ball was recognized by the spherical shape, the dimples, or some other feature.
-To address this, \citet{kim2018interpretability} introduced TCAV (Testing with Concept Activation Vectors), a method that can discern whether a user-defined concept (e.g., dimples, spherical) correlates positively with the output of a selected class.
-However, TCAV only provides global explainability and therefore cannot measure the influence of a concept in a specific prediction or show the locations within the input images where the concepts are recognized.
+To address this, \citet{kim2018interpretability} introduced TCAV (Testing with Concept Activation Vectors), a method that can discern whether a user-defined concept (e.g., dimples, spherical) correlates positively with a selected class.
+However, TCAV cannot measure the importance of a concept in a specific prediction or show the locations within the input images where the concepts are recognized.
 Since global concept scores summarize the model's behavior by averaging over many inputs, they may not necessarily reflect the model's rationale for each individual instance.
 This is particularly important when investigating mispredictions, especially in critical domains such as medical imaging or autonomous driving, where analysts need to verify what led the model to a specific prediction and whether it was spatially grounded.